About Your Hosts, Craig and Linda Martin

 After several months on the road, we realised we had made some really dumb mistakes.
 We had become stuck in places we couldn’t afford to leave, not validated train tickets, failed to have insurance at the right time.

-We’re now publishing audio, video, photos and articles.
 There’s an amazing, worldwide community of indie travellers and many of them contribute their stories to the podcast.
 It’s become much bigger than us, but we’re glad to be caught up in the adventure with so many interesting people.

 Thanks for being one of them.
 Now get outside and travel.
-Start here.

 In the press

 The Indie Travel Podcast is the Best Travel Podcast, according to Lonely Planet.
 And although we disagree with them on some things, we’re not going to push back there.
+We’ve also been featured in newspapers and magazines, on the radio, and on national TV in several countries.

 For the intrepid traveler, there’s the Indie Travel Podcast (www.indietravelpodcast.com), which features the travels of a New Zealand couple and includes subjects like Accommodations, Reviews, and Equipment.